Jira Azure DevOps Integration: The Complete Step-by-Step 2024 Guide

 Decentralized Integration (Autonomy)

-Though you are connecting your teams together, you need them to be able to act separately and retain control over their own data and what and how they share it.
+Although you are connecting your teams together, you need them to be able to act separately and retain control over their own data and what and how they share it.
 They may also have security or legal concerns, especially if they’re handling customers’ critical data.

 Reliability

-Even in well-designed systems, things sometimes go wrong so your solution needs to handle these problems gracefully.
-Any errors or changes should be detected and the integration should be able to recover without manual intervention.
+Even in well-designed systems, things sometimes go wrong, so your solution needs to handle these problems gracefully.
+Any errors or changes should be detected, and the integration should be able to recover without manual intervention.

 Flexibility